-Hungary: MOL seeks 2-3 billion EUR for the share in INA oil company of Croatia28.
-July 2014. / SEE Energy News
+Hungary: MOL seeks 2-3 billion EUR for the share in INA oil company of Croatia, SEE Energy News

 The Hungarian Oil Company MOL seeks 2-3 billion EUR for the shares that has in the Croatian INA.